lindavr/Docs/ContributorGuide/tools-and-setup.md

 We author content using simple "markdown" notation in the files, rather than complex "markup" (HTML, XML, etc.).
 So, you'll need to install a markdown editor.

-- **Atom**: Most of us use GitHub's Atom markdown editor: [http://atom.io](http://atom.io).
-It does not require a license for business use.
-It has spell check.
+- **Atom**: GitHub's Atom Markdown editor: [http://atom.io](http://atom.io).
+It does not require a license for business use, and has spell check.
+After installation, you'll also need to set a few things up:

-- **Notepad**: You can use Notepad for a very lightweight option.

-- **Prose**: This is a lightweight, elegant, on-line, and open source markdown editor that offers a preview.
-Visit [http://prose.io](http://prose.io) and authorize Prose in your repository.

-- **[Visual Studio Code](https://www.visualstudio.com/products/code-vs.aspx)** - Microsoft's entry in this space.

-## Configure Atom

-If you use Atom, you'll need to set a few things up.

   - Atom defaults to using 2 spaces for tabs, but Markdown expects 4 spaces.
 If you leave it at the default of two, your article will look great in local preview, but not when it’s imported into Azure.
 So, configure Atom to use 4 spaces - you can find this setting under File>Settings>Editor Settings>Tab Length.
   - You will probably also want to turn on Soft Wrap in this section too, which does the same as "word wrap" in Notepad.
   - To turn on the markdown preview, click Packages>Markdown Preview>Toggle Preview.
 You can use Ctrl-Shift-M to toggle the preview HTML view.
+- **Prose**: This is a lightweight, elegant, on-line, and open source Markdown editor that offers a preview.
+Visit [http://prose.io](http://prose.io) and authorize Prose in your repository.
+- **[Visual Studio Code](https://www.visualstudio.com/products/code-vs.aspx)** - A lightweight but powerful source code editor which runs on your desktop and is available for Windows, OS X and Linux.
+- **Notepad**: You can use Notepad for a very lightweight option.

 ## Fork the repository and copy it to your computer